You Will Know the Truth and the Truth Will Set You Free

 Lord, open our eyes to your liberating truth — to yourself — and powerfully grant us to be set free from our bondage to sin.
 In Jesus’s name, Amen.

 I take it for a certainty that everyone in this room wants to be free in the deepest, fullest sense.
 If the opposite is bondage and slavery, no one here wants that.
 You may be enslaved to some habits that are very pleasurable, and in that sense love your slavery.
 But when you step back from the pleasures and consider happiness without that slavery, you would like to be done with bondage.
 You would like to be happy in freedom, not a slave to pleasant addictions.
 We all want to be free.

-And in verse 36 of John 8, Jesus says, "So if the Son sets you free, you will be free indeed."
+And in John 8:36, Jesus says, “So if the Son sets you free, you will be free indeed.”
 That is what we are after.
-"Free indeed."
+“Free indeed.”
 Really free.
 Freedom in its deepest and fullest meaning.
 Jesus offers us that this morning.
 This is Easter.
 The celebration of the resurrection of Jesus from the dead.
 He is alive.
 He is not mere memory.
 A mere historical figure like Caesar or Shakespeare or John Kennedy.
 He is back from the dead with a new glorious body.
-He is alive and reigning as the king of the universe, and he is making this offer of real freedom to all of us today.
+He is alive and reigning as the King of the universe, and he is making this offer of real freedom to all of us today.

 The Jesus of History as the Jesus of Our Faith

 I know I am taking a lot for granted when I say that.
 So let me back up.
 We Christians believe that what the 27 books of the New Testament record about Jesus is true.
 These books uniformly teach or assume that Jesus lived in history, died as a substitute for sinners, and rose again on the third day, and that he ascended to heaven, and rules the world as the very God of very God (as the old creed puts it).